Manasr12/Aquarium-Simulation/README.md

-# Aquarium Simulation Project
+# Aquarium Simulation
 ## Overview
-Welcome to the Aquarium Simulation Project, a vibrant, virtual aquatic environment built in C++.
+Welcome to the Aquarium Simulation, a vibrant, virtual aquatic environment built in C++.
 Engage with an interactive aquarium where you can add a variety of fish species, place decorative elements, and observe the tranquil life beneath the surface.

 ## Features